 “The Board is REALLY upset.
 They want a plan to dramatically improve our Supply Chain inventory turnover performance and they want it now.
 Will you lead this for me?”
+That was a call to action.

 My boss had just got out of the Board meeting and these were his words to me.
 The company had historically performed very poorly in managing inventory.
 And it was not only consuming a lot of cash but it was impacting our profitability with the high carrying charges and write-offs.
 Also it impacted our competitive position as customers and competitors didn’t believe we knew how to manage inventory, and Supply Chain, very well.